Luciano Pavarotti: Death

 While proceeding with an international "farewell tour", Pavarotti was diagnosed with pancreatic cancer in July 2006.
-The tenor fought back against the implications of this diagnosis, undergoing major abdominal surgery and making plans for the resumption and conclusion of his singing commitments, but he died at his home in Modena on 6 September 2007.
+He sought treatment following this diagnosis, undergoing major abdominal surgery and making plans for the resumption and conclusion of his singing commitments, but he died at his home in Modena on 6 September 2007.
 After his death, his manager, Terri Robson, noted in a statement, "The Maestro fought a long, tough battle against the pancreatic cancer which eventually took his life.
 In fitting with the approach that characterised his life and work, he remained positive until finally succumbing to the last stages of his illness".

 Pavarotti's funeral was held at Modena Cathedral.
 The then Prime Minister Romano Prodi and Kofi Annan attended.
 The Frecce Tricolori, the aerobatic demonstration team of the Italian Air Force, flew overhead, leaving green-white-red smoke trails.
 After a funeral procession through the centre of Modena, Pavarotti's coffin was taken the final 10 km to Montale Rangone, a village part of Castelnuovo Rangone, and was interred in the Pavarotti family crypt.
 The funeral, in its entirety, was also telecast live on CNN.
 The Vienna State Opera and the Salzburg Festival Hall flew black flags in mourning.
 Tributes were published by many opera houses, such as London's Royal Opera House.